How Hypnosis and Hypnotherapy Are Regulated Globally

 Regulations in North America

 In the United States, hypnotherapy is regulated at the state level.
 While there is no federal licensing body, individual states have their own requirements for practicing hypnotherapy.
-In many states, hypnotherapy is considered a complementary therapy, and practitioners are not required to hold a medical or psychological license.
-However, some states mandate that hypnotherapists obtain certification from recognized bodies such as the National Guild of Hypnotists (NGH) or the American Society of Clinical Hypnosis (ASCH).
-States like California and Washington have laws requiring practitioners to disclose their qualifications and the non-medical nature of their services.
+In all the US states, as of 2026, hypnotherapy is usually considered a complementary therapy, and practitioners are not required to hold a medical or psychological license, to work on non-medical and non menta- health issues.

 The National Guild of Hypnotists (NGH) reported in 2022 that there are over 20,000 certified members worldwide, reflecting growing professionalization within the field (**Source: NGH Annual Report 2022**).